-Amendment IFRS 3 "Business Combinations" (regarding the definition of a "business")
+Amendment to IFRS 3 "Business Combinations" (regarding the definition of a "business")

 The amendment prescribes that in order to be deemed a "business", the acquired assets and activities must include, at the very least, an input and a substantive process that together significantly contribute to the ability to create outputs.
-The amendment removes the need to assess whether market participants are capable of replacing any missing inputs or processes and continuing to produce outputs, and removes from the definition of a "business" and "outputs" reduced costs or other economic benefits, and focuses on goods and services provided to customers.
+The amendment removes the need to assess whether market participants are capable of replacing any missing inputs or processes and continuing to produce outputs, and removes from the definition of a "business" and "outputs" reduced costs or other economic benefits, and focuses on goods and services provided to customers, and adds instructions which help determine whether a substantive process was acquired.

-In addition, the amendment adds a 'fair value concentration' test whereby it is not a business if substantially all of the fair value of the gross assets acquired is concentrated in a single identifiable asset or group of similar identifiable assets.
+In addition, the amendment adds an optional 'fair value concentration' test whereby it is not a business if substantially all of the fair value of the gross assets acquired is concentrated in a single identifiable asset or group of similar identifiable assets.

-The amendment will be applied with respect to business combinations and asset acquisitions, the date of whose acquisition is from January 1, 2020.
-Early application is possible.
+The amendment is applied with respect to business combinations and asset acquisitions, the date of whose acquisition is from January 1, 2020.
+The application of the standard has no material effect on the Group's Financial Statements.